Become money managing pro$.

-This includes regular monthly costs, like rent, groceries and the gym; major purchases you hope to make, say, a new car or flat screen TV; occasional expenses like clothing, restaurants and iced lattes; and a bit of padding for expenses you can't account for.
+This includes regular monthly costs (like rent, groceries and the gym), major purchases you hope to make (like a new car or flat screen TV), occasional expenses (like clothing, restaurants and iced lattes), and a bit of padding for expenses you can't account for.

 That is, schedule a time to talk about your finances.
 If you can't do this, well, you're stuck before you can really start.
 You may want to bring in a third party — a financial planner or therapist — to help you move forward.
 At the money date, go over each person's list and decide which are joint expenses and which are not.

-If you do, go to step 4.
-If you want to keep your finances separate, make sure you agree on which expenses are definitely joint, and how you want to split them.
+If you do, go to #4.
+If you want to keep your finances separate, make sure you agree on which expenses are definitely joint and how you want to split them.
 Are you going to keep everything 50/50, or split it another way?
-Will you each pay part of each bill?
-Will you each pay separate bills, and write each other checks at the end of the month?
-After you've nailed down how you'll divvy up shared expenses, skip to step 6.Love, Money & Commitment: The Life Of An Un-Wife
+After you've nailed down how you'll divvy up shared expenses, skip to #6.

-5. Set up four other accounts and decide how much money you want to go in each: long-term investments, short-term shared (movies, travel, emergencies), and two personal accounts for individual, non-shared money.
+And decide how much money you want to go in each: long-term investments, short-term shared (movies, travel, emergencies), and two personal accounts for individual, non-shared money.
 On this last set of accounts you can each receive an equal amount or split it depending on how much each of you contributes.
-Split The Bills Without Splitting Up